godot-extended-libraries/godot-debug-menu-demo/README.md

 - Import the Godot project using the project manager and open it in the editor.
 - Run the main scene by pressing <kbd>F5</kbd>.

+## Usage

+- Press <kbd>F3</kbd> while the project is running.
+This cycles between no debug menu, a compact debug menu (only FPS and frametime visible) and a full debug menu.

 ## License

 Copyright © 2023-present Hugo Locurcio and contributors